Liiesl/zenium/README.md

 When [Zen Browser](https://github.com/zen-browser/desktop) is your daily driver, but you need Chromium dev tools.

-ZenIUM is a minimalist, vertical-tab browser for those who appreciate the modern, clean, and sleek user interfaces of browsers like Arc and Zen, but require the power and compatibility of the Chromium engine.
+ZenIUM is yet another minimalist, vertical-tab browser for those who appreciate the modern, clean, and sleek user interfaces of browsers like Arc and Zen, but require the power and compatibility of the Chromium engine.
 It's built for a superior browsing experience without the clutter of mainstream alternatives.

 ## Why ZenIUM?